mahmud92542/DevOps_Tasks_V1/System Architecture/README.md

 ## Conclusion

 This architecture aims to create a resilient and scalable e-commerce system by leveraging various AWS services.
 Each component plays a crucial role in ensuring optimal performance, security, and user experience.
-Feel free to explore specific folders in the repository for detailed information on each aspect of the system.
+Feel free to explore specific AWS Services for detailed information on each aspect of the system.
 - **Performance:** Optimized for fast and responsive user experience ⚡️
 - **Reliability:** Designed for high availability and fault tolerance
 - **Cost-efficiency:** Leverages AWS services for optimized cost management